Best daily deals

 There are so many Shokz headsets to choose from.

-We don’t fault you for taking issue with some of the OpenRun’s shortcomings, like its proprietary charging method and limited feature set.
+We don’t fault you for taking issue with some of the OpenRun’s shortcomings, like the proprietary charging method and limited feature set.
 If you’re an average listener who just wants a pair of earbuds or headphones and doesn’t find any utility in bone conduction, there are cheaper headsets with more features to choose from.

 Shokz OpenRun